 - How well the drug works with widespread use

-What are the possible benefits of enrolling in a clinical trial?
+What are the possible benefits you should know about clinical trials before enrolling?

 - Access to new treatments before they’re widely available.